Nursing Perspectives: Management of IBD

-This activity is designed to meet the educational needs of registered nurses involved in the care of patients with inflammatory bowel diseases (IBD).
+This activity is designed to meet the educational needs of registered nurses and physician assistants involved in the care of patients with inflammatory bowel diseases (IBD).

 STATEMENT OF NEED

-Nurses play a vital role in the care and management of IBD for patients.
-Given the rise of IBD cases, the chronic nature of the disease and new therapies being developed at a rapid pace, it is vital that nurses at all levels and in all areas of practice have the knowledge and skill set to manage patients with IBD.
+Nurses and physician assistants play a vital role in the care and management of IBD for patients.
+Given the rise of IBD cases, the chronic nature of the disease, and new therapies being developed at a rapid pace, it is vital that nurses and PAs at all levels and in all areas of practice have the knowledge and skill set to manage patients with IBD.
+This program provides nurses and PAs with the latest advances in therapies and management strategies to improve patient care.

 After completing this activity, participants should be able to: